-- QLDC asked Sense Partners to scope the economic costs and benefits of implementing an Inclusionary Zoning (IZ) policy. - There is pressing need for affordable housing in the region.
+- QLDC asked Sense Partners to broadly outline the economic costs and benefits of implementing an Inclusionary Zoning (IZ) policy. - There is pressing need for affordable housing in the district.
 Inclusionary zoning aims to bring affordable housing to unaffordable areas.
-This has significant wider economic, social and wellbeing benefits, by reducing extreme housing stress for a cohort of the population. - Our analysis of inclusionary zoning in QLDC so far show no perceptible negative impact on housing supply, house prices, house size or quality the main concerns raised in international literature. - Housing affordability is a \$1b problem in QLDC.
-That is roughly how much the region's incomes would need to increase by to make its house prices and rents as affordable as the national level (which itself is not very affordable). - Housing affordability is a contributing factor in QLDC's very high labour turnover rate.
-We estimate that the higher labour turnover rate is costing businesses and the local economy \$105m-\$200m a year.
+This has significant wider economic, social and wellbeing benefits, by reducing extreme housing stress for a cohort of the population. - Our analysis of inclusionary zoning in QLDC so far show no perceptible negative impact on housing supply, house prices, house size or quality - the main concerns raised in international literature.
+It however emphasises the need for sufficient planned and feasible housing supply. - Housing affordability is a \$1b problem in QLDC.
+That is roughly how much the district's incomes would need to increase by to make its house prices and rents as affordable as the national level (which itself is not very affordable). - Housing affordability is a contributing factor in QLDC's very high labour turnover rate.
+We estimate that the higher labour turnover rate is costing the local economy \$105m-\$200m a year.
 For each worker we can make more secure and stable in their home, community and work, the economic benefit is \$55,000 \$110-000. - We estimate up to 1,000 IZ homes may be delivered over the next 30 years.
 We take a conservative approach in valuing the economic benefits. - The largest benefit is from improved labour market outcomes and stability (reduced turnover), which adds \$27m-\$53m of economic benefits, discounted over 30 years at 6%. - There are modest positive economic benefits from improved mental health, education, and household bills.
 There are larger associated wellbeing benefits, but they tend to inflate benefit estimates but are a source of contention.
-There are also potential benefits from reduced commute times for some households, we have left that for our detailed s32 analysis. - If we conservatively estimate a permanent 1% increase in house prices in our low (bad) scenario, even though we found no evidence of IZ houses increasing neighbouring house prices, then existing homeowners would be better off and future homeowners worse off. - In our worst case, the total economic benefit of the IZ policy would be \$3m over 30 years discounted at 6%. - In our conservative best case, the total economic benefit of the IZ policy would be \$101m.
+There are also potential benefits from reduced commute times for some households, we have left that for our detailed s32 analysis. - If we conservatively estimate a permanent 1% increase in house prices in our low (bad) scenario, even though we found no evidence of IZ houses increasing neighbouring house prices, then existing homeowners would be better off and future homeowners worse off. - In our worst case, the total economic benefit of the IZ policy would be \$3m over 30 years discounted at 6%. - o In our conservative best case, the total economic benefit would be \$101m. - We have not presented total benefit case in this analysis in this report, which includes wider wellbeing benefits (not just the economic and direct social benefits).
+Which we estimate may be as high as \$170m.